Private Adam S. Adamowicz (1921–1944)

 Graves registration personnel were unable to recover any bodies of the three men killed in the tank.
 After the war, the Army searched the vicinity where the tank was destroyed and interviewed local civilians about whether they were aware of any fallen Americans.
 A letter dated July 12, 1949, informed the Adamowicz family that the Army had determined that Private Adamowicz’s body was non-recoverable.

-Adamowicz’s name is honored on the Tablets of the Missing at the Sicily-Rome American Cemetery in Nettuno, Italy, at Veterans Memorial Park in New Castle, Delaware, and on his parents’ headstone at Cathedral Cemetery.
+Adamowicz, Day, and Murr’s names are honored on the Tablets of the Missing at the Sicily-Rome American Cemetery in Nettuno, Italy.
+Adamowicz is also honored at Veterans Memorial Park in New Castle, Delaware, and on his parents’ headstone at Cathedral Cemetery.

 As of December 17, 2021, Private Adamowicz is one of 105 Delawareans whose bodies remain unaccounted for following World War II, according to a list compiled by the Defense POW/MIA Accounting Agency.